Longer dictation sessions — now up to 20 minutes

 Key behaviors

-• Automatic submission at 20 minutes: Flow ends the session, transcribes what you said, and pastes it into your active text field.
-A "Transcription session ended" notification confirms the session ended and includes a Recover text button that re-pastes the last transcript.
+Automatic submission at 20 minutes: Flow ends the session, transcribes it, and pastes the text into your active field.
+The confirmation notification includes a Recover text button that re-pastes the last transcript.

-• No cooldown between sessions: Once the previous transcript finishes processing (usually a few seconds), press your dictation hotkey to start again.
+No cooldown between sessions: Once the previous transcript finishes processing (usually a few seconds), press your dictation hotkey again.
+Triggering too early shows a "Flow was processing your last transcript" notice; its Cancel button discards the in-progress transcript instead of waiting.

 Best practices

-• Use voice commands like "new line" or "new paragraph" to structure your text as you go.
+Use voice commands like "new line" or "new paragraph" to structure text as you go.

-• Wait for the previous transcript to finish before starting a new session.
-If you trigger dictation too early, Flow shows a "Flow was processing your last transcript" notice — let processing finish, then start again.
+Wait for the previous transcript to finish before starting a new session.

 FAQs